What Is Love: Background

 "We just used ideas that were fresh at that time and tried to make something that nobody else had [...]
 The song came really fast.
 I had the idea for the melodies in about 45 minutes and the total structure of the song was done in a day and a half."

 — —Haddaway talking to The National about the making of the song.

-"What Is Love" was written and produced by German music producer and composer Dee Dee Halligan (Dieter Lünstedt a.k.a.
-Tony Hendrik) and his partner/wife Junior Torello (Karin Hartmann-Eisenblätter a.k.a.
+"What Is Love" was written and produced by German music producer and composer Dee Dee Halligan (Dieter Lünstedt Tony Hendrik) and his partner/wife Junior Torello (Karin Hartmann-Eisenblätter a.k.a.
 Karin van Haaren) of Coconut Records in Hennef (Sieg) near Cologne.
 They had previously produced songs for successful groups like Bad Boys Blue and Londonbeat, and were waiting for the right singer for their new song.
 Trinidadian-born singer Nestor Alexander Haddaway was then chosen to sing it.
 He used to work as a producer, dancer and choreographer before he was signed to the label.
+He had lived in the US before moving to Germany.
+Haddaway didn't actually want to be a solo artist.
+He just wanted to be a producer, but to help a friend at Coconut that needed to pay the bills, he agreed to do some songs for his friend.

-The producers wanted Haddaway to try singing the song in the style of Joe Cocker.
+The producers of "What Is Love" wanted Haddaway to try singing the song in the style of Joe Cocker.
 He told them, "I love Joe Cocker, but I'm no Joe Cocker."
 He then came up with his own idea of how to sing it and the producers let the singer try it his way.
 Hendrik would lock himself in the studio, and eight or nine days later he came out with the song as was released.
 Haddaway told Simon Price of Melody Maker in 1994, that the song was originally a ballad and arrived after a year in a basement studio, "In the beginning it was like five different pies, then those five pies became one pie."
 The female vocal on the track, meanwhile, was a stock sample released on the Zero-G sample compilation CD "Datafile 1" (tracks 62–64), which was produced in 1991 by Zero-G co-founder and Jack 'N' Chill member Ed Stratton, aka Man Machine, and was aimed at dance producers, DJs, programmers and artists.
+At first, it was difficult to sell the song.
+Haddaway told in 2018, "Nobody wanted it.
+Every radio station said no. All the record companies said no. Everybody turned us down.
+And we got very lucky.
+There was a new radio station opening in Cologne at the WDR and yeah, they used 'What Is Love' as a jingle.
+And we sent it out to like a thousand DJs to see what they thought about it and everyone gave a thumbs-up."